-The Small Claims Court has jurisdiction in matters involving 5,001-35,000 with the Civil Resolution Tribunal adjudicating claims up to 5,000 (see 1.10).
+The Small Claims Court has jurisdiction in matters involving up to \$35,000, but most claims up to \$5,000 must be dealt with by the Civil Resolution Tribunal (see §1.10).

 The monetary limit on the jurisdiction of the Small Claims Court is exclusive of interest and costs (Small Claims Act, s.
 3).
 "Interest" here means court-ordered interest, not contractual interest (see Telus Services Inc. v.
 Hussey, 2016 BCPC 41).
-Claims that exceed monetary limit of Small Claims must be transferred to Supreme Court; however, a claimant may choose to abandon the excess so that Small Claims Court may hear it (Small Claims Rules 1(4) and 7.1).
+Claims that exceed the monetary limit of Small Claims Court must be transferred to Supreme Court; however, a claimant may choose to abandon the excess so that Small Claims Court may hear it (Small Claims Rules 1(4) and 7.1).